 Storing compostable bread and food scraps

 You don’t want to run to the bin every time you have some left over bread.
 I deal with bread waste in the same way I do other kitchen scraps.

 First of all break the bread into smaller pieces.
 This makes storage easier until you take a trip to the compost pile, but it will also help the decomposition process once it reaches the compost bin.

 You can store food scraps in a plastic bag in the refrigerator.
 Alternatively you can stockpile all your compostable kitchen waste in a compost caddy or pail until you take them to the compost bin.
-You can keep this under the sink or near the countertop where you prepare food.
-Look for one which has a sealed lid to help prevent odors and can easily be washed (Click here to see this handy version on Amazon which is big enough for a week's worth of food waste and also insect proof !).
+But be careful about odors!
+You'd be surprised how quickly a caddy of food wate can become smelly !
+Look for a caddy which includes charcoal filters to help prevent odors and can easily be washed (See this handy version on Amazon which is big enough for a week's worth of food waste and also insect proof !).